What is doxazosin?

 Usual Adult Dose for Benign Prostatic Hyperplasia:

-Immediate-release: 1 to 8 mg orally once a day.
+-Immediate release: 1 to 8 mg orally once a day in the morning or evening

-Initial dose: 0.5 mg orally once a day.
+Maximum dose: 8 mg orally once a day

 What other drugs will affect doxazosin?